Pony-Driland/Website/docs/img/characters/amy/README.md

 Since then many years have passed and Amy no longer knows her true age, as she always kept her youthful appearance, but many recognized her when they found her as a pony who likes to buy clothes and accessories of various types for her silly fantasy. that she loves.

 Amy was no longer a depressed pony, feeling loved like the pet she is, she developed her new personality very sweet and cute.
+She came to be protected by Rainbow Queen through her magical collar.
+This made Amy develop a huge dependence on Rainbow Queen for her to feel safe while she maintained her shy personality.

+She knew that through the magical collar, she could be teleported, or ask for Rainbow Queen's help.
+And then her new lifestyle that made her feel better continued, making her forget about her sad past, but still sometimes she was a little worried about what happened to her family, as now she was extremely far away from home.

 <img src="https://github.com/JasminDreasond/Pony-Driland/blob/main/docs/img/characters/amy/wip.png?raw=true" height="500">